-Homeschooling in Europe – picking an accredited school or going the umbrella school way?
+Homeschooling in Europe and particularly in Romania – picking an accredited school or going the umbrella school way?
 I will tell you about our choices and my research in the matter.

 To make sure you are following the rules and regulations of the country you live in, please research your particular area.

 Whatever details and advice I give here is solely my opinion and every parent should research these things independently.